luainkernel/lua/README.md

-# Lua
+# Lua in Kernel

-This is the repository of Lua development code, as seen by the Lua team.
-It contains the full history of all commits but is mirrored irregularly.
-For complete information about Lua, visit [Lua.org](https://www.lua.org/).
+This is a fork of the Lua repository.
+For more information about Lua in Kernel, visit the [Lunatik repository](https://github.com/luainkernel/lunatik).

-Please **do not** send pull requests.
-To report issues, post a message to the [Lua mailing list](https://www.lua.org/lua-l.html).

-Download official Lua releases from [Lua.org](https://www.lua.org/download.html).